megahertz/spech/README.md

 [More details](docs/config.md).

 ### Dictionaries
-You can place words/phrases which are marked as a mistake into your dictionary file.
+It's possible to add words which are marked as a mistake into a dictionary file.
 Just create a file with .dic extension in your project root:

 mydictionary.dic
 ```